Freedom of religion in Europe by country: Austria

 status by being entitled to benefits such as a tax-exempt status and public funding of religious education.

 Currently, Austria recognizes twelve religions.
 In addition to various Christian denominations including Jehovah's Witnesses, these include Judaism, Buddhism, and Islam.
 To date, Austria has not granted full recognition to several newer and allegedly controversial religions such as the Church of Scientology.
 Some newer religious groups, however, have applied under the 1998 Act and thereby attained the preliminary status of communities of believers.

 In October 2017, Austria passed a law banning the covering of one's face in public, which has been criticized as Islamophobic and a "criminalization of Muslim women" by various experts due to its effectively banning the usage of burqas and other similar clothing.
 There have been reports of antisemitism, and fascist sympathizers with connections to the Nazi Germany have held elected office as recently as 2008.

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Belarus

 The Constitution of Belarus provides for freedom of religion.
 However, the government restricts religious freedom in accordance with the provisions of a 2002 law on religion and a 2003 concordat with the Belarusian Orthodox Church (BOC), a branch of the Russian Orthodox Church (ROC) and the only officially recognized Orthodox denomination.
 Although there is no state religion, the concordat grants the BOC privileged status.

-Protestants in particular attracted negative attention, presumably for their perceived links with the United States.
-Numerous anti-Semitic acts and attacks on religious monuments, buildings, and cemeteries have occurred with little discernible response from the government.
-Authorities kept many religious communities waiting as long as several years for decisions about property registration or restitution.
-Authorities also harassed and fined members of certain religious groups, especially those that the authorities appeared to regard as bearers of foreign cultural influence or as having a political agenda.
-Foreign missionaries, clergy, and humanitarian workers affiliated with churches faced many government-imposed obstacles, including deportation and visa refusal or cancellation.
+Foreign missionaries, clergy, and humanitarian workers affiliated with churches faced delays with visa applications which impacted their work.

 Belarus is the only country in Europe to have jailed a newspaper editor for publishing the Danish cartoons of the Islamic Prophet Muhammad.
 On January 18, 2008, Alexander Sdvizhkov was jailed for three years for 'incitement of religious hatred'.

+In 2023, Freedom House rated Belarus’ religious freedom as 1 out of 4.